solidaritesinternational/README/developers/README.md

 - Solis referral > solis
 - Solis Bot > solbot2

 ## Database

-Every Solis app use PostgreSQL
+Every Solis app use PostgreSQL.

 Some systems may use multiple databases. (local and remote)

 ## Comments

-All functions should be commented as follows :
+In PHP, all functions should be commented as follows :

 ```php
 /**